 In 1898, Nemec noted that in the petaloid anthers of Hyacinthus orientalis, the pollen grains sometimes form large eight-nucleate structures showing a surprising resemblance to embryo sacs.
 He believed that they arose as the result of a degeneration of the generative nucleus and three divisions of the vegetative nucleus of the pollen.

 De Mol (1923) observed this so-called “Nemec-phenomenon” in the anthers of other varieties of Hyacinthus orientalis which had been subjected to certain special conditions in order to obtain early flowering.
 He attributed the origin of the abnormality to a duplication of the generative nuclei.

-Stow (1930, 1934) found similar embryo-sac-like pollen grains or “pollen-embryo sacs” in the anthers of a variety called “La Victor” whose bulbs had been subjected to a temperature of 20°C. at the time of meiosis and were further “forced” in a greenhouse.
+Stow (1930, 1934) found similar embryo-sac-like pollen grains or “pollen-embryo sacs” in the anthers of a variety called “La Victor” whose bulbs had been subjected to a temperature of 20°C. at the time of meiosis and were further “forced” into a greenhouse.
 He traced their development more fully than either Nemec or De Mol.

 At first the microspores increase in size to form large sac-like bodies after which the nucleus undergoes three successive divisions to form 8 daughter nuclei.
 Of these, 3 lie at the end where the exine is still intact, 3 at the opposite end, and 2 in the middle.
 The 6 nuclei at the two poles organize into cells, while the remaining two fuse in the center.
 Since the three cells at the exine end were found to remain healthy for a much longer time than those at the opposite end, Stow regards the former as corresponding to the egg and synergids, and the latter to the antipodals.

 In addition, certain abnormal pollen-embryo sacs were also seen, showing the following types of organization:

-(1) 8 nuclei forming an egg, two polars, and five antipodal cells.
+(1) 8 nuclei forming an egg, two poles, and five antipodal cells.

-(2) 4 nuclei forming an egg, two polars, and one antipodal cell.
+(2) 4 nuclei forming an egg, two poles, and one antipodal cell.

 (3) 4 nuclei forming a polar and three antipodal cells but no egg.

-(4) 16 nuclei forming a 5- to 10-celled egg apparatus, one or two polars, and a few antipodal cells.
+(4) 16 nuclei forming a 5- to 10-celled egg apparatus, one or two poles, and a few antipodal cells.

 (5) More than 16 nuclei without any definite arrangement.